ellennickles/code-your-way-s25/week12/README.md

 ## Assignment

 - You’ve now got a plan for the next two (2) weeks.
 You know what to do.
-If you discover you need to pivot as you work through the “how,” that’s totally okay.
+If you find yourself needing to adjust your focus or strategy, that’s totally okay.
 - Next week’s class (Week 13) will be a flexible mix of in-class work time and user testing.
 You can choose to focus on one or the other, or a bit of both.
 - **The night before class, please submit a short project update that includes:**